kroyxt/elp-documentation/docs/faq/README.md

 - They have general community support,
 - They are so minor they won’t impact upon anyone else’s work.

-## Where can I download the Official Logo from?
+## Where can I download the Official Logo?

 You can download a ZIP file containing several different versions of the Official logo from [here](/elp-documentation/Elp-logo.zip)

+## Where can I download graphics for the numerals?

+You can download a ZIP file containing the numerals from here [here](/elp-documentation/Elp-number-pics.zip)

 ## Where can I download programs to type the numbers from?